DSAIL-SKKU/CheckDAPR/README.md

-# CheckDAPR: An MLLM-based DAPR Scoring System for Art Therapy
+# CheckDAPR: An MLLM-based Sketch Analysis System for Art Therapy

 **CheckDAPR** is a novel DAPR assessment system, which can automatically analyze the drawing test, Draw-A-Person-in-the-Rain (DAPR), a psychological drawing assessment used for identifying stressful experiences and coping behavior.
-This system use Multimodal Large Language Model(MLLM) to refine object detection results and corrects inaccuracies in sketches by evaluating existing models, and its MLLM also produces a DAPR assessment report that calculates detailed scores.
+This system uses a Multimodal Large Language Model(MLLM) to refine object detection results and correct inaccuracies in sketches by evaluating existing models, and its MLLM also produces a DAPR assessment report that calculates detailed scores.

+## News
+This is the official implementation of CheckDAPR accepted in the 34th ACM International Conference on Information and Knowledge Management (CIKM 2025)! 🎉

 ## Get Started